part of the Enkhuizen fishing fleet is moored in the Oude Haven

 The Age of Discovery opened up the world and Enkhuizen was quick to grab the

 opportunity.
-As a member of the VOC it participated in the lucrative spice-trade and the city flourished.
-But after 1650 the traders
+As a member of the VOC the city joined the lucrative spice-trade and became extremely wealthy.
+But after 1650

-moved to Amsterdam and Enkhuizen fell into decline.
+most of the traders and merchants moved to booming Amsterdam and slowly Enkhuizen fell into decline.

 the characteristic tower of the Westerkerk